remlapmot/convert-or-to-rd/README.md

-# Convert and odds ratio to a risk difference
+# Convert an odds ratio to a risk difference

 Render with (because repo defined as a Quarto project)
 ```